-Priority purchases will be concentrated on parcels adjacent to the bay which can enhance water quality protection and mitigate for wetland impacts associated with DOT highway construction in southern Escambia County.
+Purchases within the Priority Fee Simple or Less than Fee Simple Acquisition Area will be concentrated on floodplain parcels adjacent to the bay which can enhance water quality protection.

 All District conservation lands are available for public use.
-Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational and educational activities.
+Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational activities.
 Access issues are addressed on a parcel-by-parcel basis.